paul121/farm_contrib_template/README.md

 This module is an add-on for the [farmOS](http://drupal.org/project/farm) distribution.

 This repository can be used as a template for starting new farmOS contrib modules.
 It provides the following:
 - Standardized README.md template (see comments and remove what you don't need!)
-- TODO: Example module structure.
+- Example module structure.
 - TODO: Github action for phpcs.
 - TODO: Github action for phpunit.